solid/data-interoperability-panel/resource-metadata/hypothesis.md

 - A binary JPEG image with a Link header, pointing to a description that has an RDF representation.
 - An LDP container with a Link header, pointing to an ACL resource that governs access controls for the contained resources.
-- A resource whose shape is constrained by a ShEx document includes a Link header that points to that ShEx resource.
+- A resource whose shape is constrained by a ShEx schema includes a Link header that points to a metadata resource defining that constraint.
 - A resource may keep an audit trail of modification events.
 A client could follow the URI in a Link header to access that audit trail.

 A given resource might link to zero or more such related metadata representations.
 Having a unified model to describe how clients and Solid servers interact with and process these resources will help clarify expectations, while also providing a shared pattern for extending the features of Solid server implementations.